Built on their brand new Ampere architecture, NVIDIA’s popular RTX 3000 series is finally here and appears to have already exceeded expectations.

 Although this is technically a factory-overclocked card, there still is some headroom for additional manual overclocking of both the GPU and the memory.
 However, this doesn’t yield any impressive results, and we can’t recommend doing it.

-Finally, this card is an extra $60 more than the MSRP of $699, which might be the biggest obstacle it needs to overcome.
-If you’re looking at the upper echelon of the RTX 3080 AIB cards, MSI’s Gaming X Trio is probably the card you should consider, as it has the best price-to-performance ratio in that range.
+Finally, this card is an extra $60 more than the MSRP of $699, which might be the biggest hurdle it needs to overcome.
+If you’re looking at the upper echelon of the RTX 3080 AIB cards, MSI’s Gaming X Trio is probably the card you should consider, as it has the optimal price-to-performance ratio in that range.

 The Pros: